Skip to Content

 Maida Vale

-Vijay only hires the absolute best chefs that have a clear passion for the food they serve, which helps to make adding them to this list seriously a no-brainer.
+Vijay only hires the absolute best chefs, people who have a clear passion for the food they serve and decades of experience in the restaurant’s South Indian cooking.
+For us, that means adding them to this guide is a serious no-brainer.

-If you’re heading there, make sure to taste the Chicken Korma.
+If you’re heading there, make sure to order the Chicken Korma (or at least steal a bite of someone else’s).
 It’s a classic dish, but it’s clear that Vijay knows how to make it taste simply perfect.

 Potli